MezentsevIS/practucum_portfolio/README.md

-# My study projects from Yandex Practicum
+# Some of my study projects from Yandex Practicum
+(in the process of filling)

 ## Bank borrowers analysis